elcoco/mint_autoinstall/README.md

     sudo dd if=out.iso of=/dev/<DEVICE> bs=8M status=progress

 The linuxmint_custom.seed file is copied to the image.
-When booting from this USB stick, a new boot menu option becomes available: "Repair cafe preseeded OEM install".
+When booting from this USB stick, a new boot menu option becomes available: "Repair Cafe automated OEM install".
 During this OEM install the preseed file is read and the install should be completely silent.